Benchmarking LLM Privacy Recognition for Social Robot Decision Making: Developing Privacy Scenarios

 \subsubsection{Participants}

 To conduct this study, we hosted our Qualtrics survey on Prolific.
 Through this platform, we recruited 300 participants who were all located within the U.S. and fluent in English.
-Participants ranged in age from 18 to 83 $(M = 45.88, SD = 15.95)$ and the population was split 51.33\% women, 48.00\% men, and 0.67\% non-binary.
-Participants completed the survey in 4 minutes and 16 seconds on average and received \$0.60 USD in compensation.
-To ensure that our data was representative of households within the U.S., we additionally screened participants through Prolific to recruit a sample population consistent with the U.S. census in terms of ethnicity, sex, and age.
+Participants ranged in age from 18 to 83 years $(M = 45.88, SD = 15.95)$, and the population was split 51.33\% women, 48.00\% men, and 0.67\% non-binary.
+Participants received \$0.60 USD for completing the four-minute survey.
+To ensure that our data was representative of U.S. households, we additionally screened participants through Prolific to recruit a sample population consistent with the U.S. census in terms of ethnicity, sex, and age.